Enterprise-CMCS/mac-fc-security-hub-collector/README.md

 ## Terraform

-The repo contains Terraform for
+The repo contains Terraform for:

 - an ECR repo that hosts the Collector images, which is deployed in the MACBIS Shared DSO dev account.
 Teams that want to pull this image have their AWS account IDs whitelisted in the `ecr_read_account_ids` list variable in `terraform/dev/account/terraform.tfvars`.
 Terraform must be applied if this list is updated
 - those IAM resources needed for the `build-and-push-dev` workflow